Virginia State

 Describing common types of contracts and the implications of each.
 Lesson – What makes a contract valid?

 Demonstrating comparison-shopping skills.
-Lesson – Researching Spending
+Lesson – How Do You Stop Impulse Purchases?

 Examining the importance of maintaining a system for personal financial records.
 Lesson – Receipts – Keeping and Tossing